gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D82
+Today was a really short VueJS study session... it's Friday and I'm really tired!
+Just read some documentation and watched a bit of a tutorial to clarify some concepts.
+Nothing too fancy or glamorous... just avoiding [Apollo Module](https://github.com/nuxt-community/apollo-module) today.

 ### R1D81
 Today I went back to the [Apollo Module](https://github.com/nuxt-community/apollo-module) integration with [WP GraphQL plugin](https://github.com/wp-graphql/wp-graphql).
 Still no luck, but every day I struggle I learn a bit more about [Vue Apollo](https://github.com/Akryum/vue-apollo).
 I'll get there, eventually :P